daostack/arc.js-scripts/README.md

 * If you are using truffle-hdwallet-provider and you run a script and it connects to the provider but then returns without executing your script, make sure that a node is listening on the url you provided in your provider configuration file.

+* The default name of the method that will be executed is "run".
+You may use a different method name and specify it on the command line using the "method"  parameter.

 * The "scripts" directory contains some useful scripts that you can use, for example:

     Script | Purpose